drmoorevt/PRIME/README.md

 A long sordid history of my PhD endeavors.
 Sorry for the Git worst-practices.
-Pull requests in academia could also be called 'plagiarism' :-)
 =========